I-66 Bus-on-Shoulder Pilot Program

 The study was completed in May 2013 and identified locations for opportunities to implement the BoS operations.
 The recommended locations were grouped as those with minimum cost and work, those with moderate cost and work, and those with higher cost and work.
 Given the extended nature of such operations, the traffic and congestion levels on I-66 inside the Beltway and the need to understand all of the operational, safety and maintenance implications of such operations, VDOT decided to conduct a one-year pilot program at some of the locations (identified by the study as low-cost).
 The study has also developed a protocol for BoS operations based on national experience and best practices.

 The I-66 BoS Pilot Program is currently in the implementation phase and project delivery.
 Funding mechanisms and procedural requirements are currently being finalized.
-The program is anticipated to be initiated in late Fall 2014.
+The program is anticipated to be initiated in mid-November 2014.

 Bus on Shoulder (BoS) operations began in the early 1990s in Minnesota as a low-cost, innovative strategy allowing buses to bypass slow moving/backed-up vehicles in the main lanes.
 The strategy was to make buses a more attractive travel mode, move more people through congested locations, save travel time for transit patrons, help bus services maintain their schedules, increase transit ridership and reduce transit operating costs.
 This strategy has been used throughout the country.
 VDOT began a similar BoS operation in 2000 in northern Virginia along the Dulles Connector Road.